Valencia CF

 Four Valencia players were part of the Spanish national team that won the 2010 FIFA World Cup: David Villa, who won the Silver Boot as the second-highest scorer, tied with Thomas Müller on five goals and the Bronze Ball as the third best player in the final phase of the championship, Carlos Marchena, David Silva and Juan Mata.
+In addition, Raúl Albiol, who came up through the youth ranks, was also part of the world champion team.
+In 2026, three footballers who came through the Valencia youth system were part of the squad that won the World Cup.
+Ferran Torres, a youth player since the age of seven and later a member of the first team, was one of the stars of the tournament, scoring the goal that gave Spain the title in the final against Argentina.
+Alejandro Grimaldo, who came through the youth ranks up to the cadet level, and Borja Iglesias, who spent time at the academy during his youth career, completed the Valencia youth representation in the two-time world champions.
 Seven of its members have managed to win Olympic Games medals throughout its history: David Albelda and Miguel Ángel Angulo, silver in Sydney 2000; Fabián Ayala, gold in Athens 2004; Éver Banega, gold in Beijing 2008; Carlos Soler, silver in Tokyo 2020; Cristhian Mosquera and Diego López, gold in Paris 2024.

-Over the years, the club has achieved a global reputation for their prolific youth academy, or "Acadèmia".
-Products of their academy include world-class talents such as Miguel Tendillo, Ricardo Arias, Fernando Gómez, Andrés Palop, Javier Farinos, Raúl Albiol, David Albelda, Vicente Rodríguez, Gaizka Mendieta and David Silva.
+The club maintains a youth academy, known as "Acadèmia".
+Products of the academy include players such as Miguel Tendillo, Ricardo Arias, Fernando Gómez, Andrés Palop, Javier Farinos, Raúl Albiol, David Albelda, Vicente Rodríguez, Gaizka Mendieta and David Silva.
 Current stars of the game to have graduated in recent years include Isco, Jordi Alba, Paco Alcácer, Juan Bernat, José Gayà, Carlos Soler, Ferran Torres, Lee Kang-in, Cristhian Mosquera, and Javi Guerra.

 Historically one of the biggest clubs in the world in terms of number of associates (registered paying supporters), with around 50,000 season ticket holders at their peak, the club began to decline in the mid-2010s.
 Singaporean billionaire Peter Lim acquired the team in 2014.